NightMachinery/scribble.rs/docs/scoring.md

 Close guesses do not award points.

+So for guessers, `LastScore` means "the points this player earned for this round's guess."

 ### Drawer

 The drawer gets points only when the round advances in `advanceLobbyPredefineDrawer`.

 The drawer's `LastScore` is calculated from the other players' scores for that round, then added to the drawer's total `Score`.

+So for the drawer, `LastScore` means "the drawer bonus for the round that just ended."

 ## Guesser score formula